chenningg/cs3245-index-query-processing/README.txt

 with others in doing the assignment and did not take notes (digital or printed) from the discussions.

-[ ] I/We, A0000000X, did not follow the class rules regarding homework
-assignment, because of the following reason:
+[ ] We, A0228402N and A0230521Y did not follow the class rules regarding homework assignment, because of the following reason:

 We suggest that we should be graded as follows: